akshaykumartallur/samsung-riscv/README.md

 <!-- Task 5 -->
 <details>
 	<summary><b>Task 5:</b> To implement any digital circuit using VSDSquadron Mini and check whether building and uploading of C program file on RISCV processor works.</summary>
-<h2>Implement 4-Bit Binary Counter Using VSDSquadron Mini </h2>
+<h2>Implement 4 by 4 Multiplier Using VSDSquadron Mini </h2>
 <h3>Overview</h3>
-	<p>This project involves the implementation of 4-bit binary up counter sequential circuit using VSD squadron mini, a RISCV based SoC development kit.
-A binary counter is a fundamental digital circuit that increments its value through a sequence of binary numbers.
-This project show cases the practical application of digital logic and RISC-V architecture by implementing a counting function.
-It involves reading and writing binary data through GPIO pins, implementing the 4-bit Counter logic, Simulating the design using PlatformIO IDE and displaying the counter's output using LEDs.
-This Project provides a hands-on understanding of how to control and manipulate digital signals using a micro-controller and how to implement a basic digital building block.</p>
+	<p>This project involves the implementation of a 4x4 binary multiplier circuit using the VSD Squadron Mini, a RISC-V based SoC development kit.
+A binary multiplier is a fundamental digital circuit that performs binary multiplication of two numbers.
+This project showcases the practical application of digital logic and RISC-V architecture by implementing a multiplication function.
+It involves reading and writing binary data through GPIO pins, implementing the 4x4 multiplier logic , simulating the design using the PlatformIO IDE, and displaying the multiplier's 8-bit output using LEDs.
+This project provides a hands-on understanding of how to control and manipulate digital signals using a microcontroller and how to implement a more complex digital building block like a multiplier.
+It also highlights the use of RISC-V for custom hardware acceleration or digital signal processing applications.</p>
 <h3>Components Required</h3>
 	<ul>
 		<li> VSD Squadron Mini</li>
-		<li> Push button for resetting the counter </li>
+		<li> Push buttons for A input B input and Reset </li>
-		<li> 4 LEDs for Output </li>
+		<li> 8 LEDs for Output </li>
 		<li> Bread Board</li>
 		<li> Jumper wires</li>
 		<li> VS Code for software Development</li>